Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 ```

 &nbsp;&nbsp;&nbsp;Now let's head over to the .cpp file and get some of this stuff working.
-We want to fisrt initiate SDL itself so in the constructor we want to put the following:
+We want to first initiate SDL itself so in the constructor we want to put the following:

 ```C++
 DrW_SDL2::DrW_SDL2()